mattruzicka/evolvable/README.md

 The `Evolvable::SearchSpace` object is responsible for initializing the full set of genes for a particular instance according to the configuration returned by the [EvolvableClass.search_space](#evolvableclasssearch_space) method.
 It is used by the `Evolvable::Population` to initialize new instances.

-Technically, any object that responds to a `new_genes` method which returns an array of genes for a particular instance can function as a SearchSpace object.
-Custom implementations will be used if returned by the `.search_space` method.

 ## Populations

 The `Evolvable::Population` object is responsible for generating and evolving instances.
 It orchestrates all the other Evolvable objects to do so.